RichardBradley/liquibase.github.com/_posts/2020-01-06-top-10-findings-liquibase-survey.md

 “Fantastic tool.”
 -- Anonymous

-Please send feedback about things you wish were better, or submit a documentation pull request.
+Please keep sending feedback about things you wish were better, or submit a documentation pull request.
 There's a link at the bottom of every page of the site.